returaxel/Console-Coding-babysteps/Homework/assignments.md

 		print('Please pay in the slot below.')
 		print('Total:', bvg_price ,'SEK')

 You can use more than one while loop simultaneously.
-This is called 'nesting'.
+This is called nesting.

 	while True:
 		''' Your code here with the menu as an example.